Multi-Language Support

 2. Python files (.py) are executed directly with Python 3

-3. All processes communicate via shared memory at /dev/shm/horus/
+3. All processes communicate via shared memory (managed automatically by horus_sys)

 4. horus run manages the lifecycle (start, monitor, stop all together)